Nathuram4852/Weather-APP-Javascript/README.md

 # Weather-APP-Javascript
-we can get climate of any city by its name
+you can get climate of any country by its name we can also get simmiler images to the country or city name